Limits and responsibility

 First, the short version

 No. Simulation can help you observe decision habits, but it cannot predict real returns.
-Real markets include liquidity, slippage, emotion, costs, rules, and risk that a training session cannot fully reproduce.
+Real markets include liquidity, slippage, emotion, costs, rules, and risk that a practice replay cannot fully reproduce.

 Who this is for